plabayo/rama/docs/book/src/web_servers.md

 - <https://github.com/plabayo/rama/blob/main/examples/http_listener_hello.rs>: is the most basic example on how to provide a root service with no needs for endpoints or anything else (e.g. good enough for some use cases related to health services or metrics exposures);
+  - <https://github.com/plabayo/rama/blob/main/examples/http_health_check.rs> is an even more minimal example of a health check service returning a _200 OK_ for any incoming request.
 - <https://github.com/plabayo/rama/blob/main/examples/http_service_hello.rs>: is an example simialr to the previous example but shows how you can also operate on the underlying transport (TCP) layer, prior to passing it to your http service;